sdmans/shopping-app/README.md

 This should include account creation via gmail and Facebook.

 Account Setup Page
+This should include a way for users to add roomates.

 Login View
 A log in page for users to sign in when they already have credentials.